androidchat/androidchat.github.io/CONTRIBUTING.md

 ## Grammar

 Please use standard English grammar.
 This Does Not Mean A Capital For Every Word You Type.
+There are exclusions to this rule.
+Some tiles might have some branding in them or a parody of a branding, in any case just try to keep it to a minimum.